 Blind stealing is another strategy that can be employed to exploit opponents’ weaknesses and build chip stacks.
 This tactic involves raising from the button or cutoff positions when the action is folded to steal the blinds uncontested.
 It’s crucial to be selective with blind stealing attempts, focusing on situations where opponents are likely to fold or have weak holdings.

-Optimal Blind Play Key Points
+Optimal Blind Play | Key Points |

-Defending Blinds – Choose hands with good playability
+Defending Blinds | – Choose hands with good playability – Consider opponents’ actions and tendencies |

-Blind Stealing – Be selective and choose opportune moments for steals
+Blind Stealing | – Be selective and choose opportune moments for steals – Focus on opponents likely to fold or with weak holdings |

-Blind Completion (Small Blind) – Balance between calling and raising
+Blind Completion (Small Blind) | – Balance between calling and raising – Consider opponent’s range and table dynamics |

 Completing from the small blind is a situation that requires careful consideration.
 It’s important to strike a balance between calling raises and raising to take the initiative.
 When deciding to complete, factors such as the opponent’s range, table dynamics, and chip stack sizes should be taken into account.
 This allows players to make optimal decisions that can lead to profitable outcomes.